Hear what professionals, professors, and former Educational Ambassadors have to say

 Dr. Yu-Min (Claire) Chen, Assistant Professor of Chinese, St. Mary's College of Maryland

-Adam Callahan, from Fayetteville, Arkansas, placed in Nanjing
+Adam Callahan, placed in Nanjing, from Fayetteville, Arkansas

 "China is where the jobs are.
 If I want to advance professionally, I have to be fluent in Chinese language and culture."

-Evan McDaniel, placed in Nanjing, from Culver City, CA
+Evan McDaniel, placed in Nanjing, from Culver City, California

 “My students are really easy to wrangle now that I’ve invented dang kuai.
 It’s money with my face on it.
 I hand out one bill whenever they answer a question right, and if they get five, they can exchange them for Pocky.”

-Adrienne Losch, placed in Suzhou, from Palo Alto, CA
+Adrienne Losch, placed in Suzhou, from Palo Alto, California

 "What separated [AYC] from other programs is that it seemed to be more focused on the cultural exchange, and making sure that you had a cultural experience…and just the idea that you are encouraged to really be culturally immersed and that you’re not just there to teach.”

-Kiana Jackson, placed in Jiamusi, from Kennesaw, GA
+Kiana Jackson, placed in Jiamusi, from Kennesaw, Georgia

 "AYC stood out as something completely different, helping people at the same time as building a foundation for a global career.”